'Best job in the world': The life of a Madden NFL ratings adjuster

 An added bonus is it gives the 24-year-old Sanders a chance to reconnect with old friends and former teammates -- he saw Jacksonville running back T.J.
 Yeldon earlier this season for the first time since they played in the U.S. Army All-American Bowl together in high school.

-Most of his old friends appreciate what Sanders is doing now, a way to stay connected to the game even though his playing days are over.
+Most of his old friends appreciate what Sanders is doing now, his way to stay connected to the game even though his playing days are over.
 It's beyond players and coaches, too.
 The ratings adjuster program has become a small sensation: social media photos are popping up whenever adjusters are spotted.
 Fans and players interact with them, which is part of the point of going to games.

 The evolution has been fast.
 In Kansas City, a high schooler approached Sanders, not because of who he is or who his dad is, but because of the jacket.
 He had questions -- about how Sanders landed his job at EA.